dimitermilev/ML_predict_hospitalization_risk_ED_pts/README.md

-# Predicting hospitalization risk at ED triage using Machine Learning
+# ML to predicting hospitalization risk at ED triage

 I build and query a postgreSQL database, then tune and ensemble Random Forest, Logistic Regression and SVM classifiers to predict hospitalization risk for ED patients at triage.